The Benefits of Texting Prospective Students (with Examples)

 Admission and Specific School Questions

-When it comes to communication, nothing is quicker and more convenient than texting for today’s mobile-centric students.
-This article provides only a few of the many ways colleges and universities are leveraging texting prospective students to increase interest, boost enrollment, and improve each student’s overall experience.
+Regarding effective communication with today’s mobile-centric youth, nothing is quicker and more convenient than texting.
+These are only a few of the many ways colleges and universities are already leveraging admissions texting to increase interest, boost enrollment, and improve the student’s overall experience.